Cat With Food Allergies? How to Spot and Treat Food Allergies in Cats

 Here are a few tried-and-tested foods for kitties with allergies:

-Royal Canin Veterinary Diet Hydrolysed Protein Dry Cat Food: This dry food is well-suited for kitties suffering from itchy skin and gastrointestinal sensitivity.
+Royal Canin Veterinary Diet Hydrolyzed Protein Dry Cat Food: This dry food is well-suited for kitties suffering from itchy skin and gastrointestinal sensitivity.
 The hydrolysed protein keeps allergies at bay and also boosts skin and coat health!

-Specific Feline FDW Food Allergy Management: It’s important to feed Mr Whiskers a balanced diet of both wet and dry foods.
+Blue Buffalo Basics Skin & Stomach Care: It’s important to feed Mr Whiskers a balanced diet of both wet and dry foods.
 This wet food will alleviate vomiting, diarrhea, and other digestive issues caused by food allergies.

 Hill’s Prescription Diet z/d Food Sensitivities: This kibble brand is a popular choice for cats with food allergies as it provides overall relief for all allergy symptoms.
 It also is low on carbohydrates, which means your kitty will stay healthy and trim too!